This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 - There is a gas grill for everybody.
 You can find gas grills at budget prices on one hand.
-On the other you can obviously spend quite a bit on a gas grill – some larger grills with lots of custom features get up into the $2,000+ range.
-But, you can also get an incredible gas grill for under $200 too.
+On the other you can obviously spend quite a bit on a gas grill – some larger grills with lots of custom features get up into the $5,000+ range.
+You can also find grills at every price point in between!

 - Fuel costs are less expensive compared to charcoal or pellet grills.

-- Foods cooked on gas grills lack that extra smoky flavor that many of us love about BBQ.
-That being said, gas grills will still make delicious foods.
+- Foods cooked on gas grills lack that extra smoky flavor that many of us love.

 - Poorly made units have a tendency to distribute unevenly and inconsistently.
 Be sure to look for units that are built from sturdy materials like stainless steel.
 Cheap units can have a tendency to heat unevenly.

 Charcoal grills are also one of the most widely used types of grills.
 They differ from gas grills in how the heat is fueled.
 With a charcoal grill, you use charcoals bought from a store as the fuel source for your fire.
 You light the coals, and create a bed of heated coals which cook your food.

 The process of lighting coals and managing the fire to a proper temperature is typically pretty time consuming.
 For pit masters who like to show a little tender love and care, this is a perfect way to spend a Saturday.